-While trios (NAP) design is 3D pattern in Stefan’s orchard there is also the fourth dimension that is simply: Time.
+While the trios (NAP) design is a 3D pattern in Stefan’s orchard there is also the fourth dimension which is simply: Time.

-In a permaculture orchard, everything is organised by following what Stefan calls a ‘grocery aisle’ concept, whereby everything in one row will be ripe and ready to harvest within a 10-day window.
+In a permaculture orchard, everything is organized by following what Stefan calls a ‘grocery aisle’ concept, whereby everything in one row will be ripe and ready to harvest within a 10-day window.

-This also helps bring order to the high diversity madness of 100 cultivars of fruit & nut trees, dozens of small fruit shrub cultivars and over 100 species of companion plants.
-Stefan also aims for a complete season of harvest without any spaces when there will be nothing to harvest.
-Harvest dates are key to a successful ‘grocery aisle’ planting- Ideally, you need to aim for 3 periods of 10-day harvests per month.
+This also helps bring order to the high diversity madness of 100 cultivars of fruit & nut trees, dozens of small fruit shrub cultivars, and over 100 species of companion plants.
+Stefan also aims for a complete harvest season without any spaces when there will be nothing to harvest.
+Harvest dates are key to a successful ‘grocery aisle’ planting- Ideally, you need to aim for three periods of 10-day harvests per month.

-While conventional orchards also use the idea of multiple harvest dates because labour is one of their biggest expenses, Stefan is able to keep his labour costs even lower.
+While conventional orchards also use the idea of multiple harvest dates because labor is one of their biggest expenses, Stefan is able to keep his labor costs even lower.
 How?
 All the lower parts of the tree fruit picking is done by his customers!
 Leaving the tops of trees to be picked with ladders.

 5. CSA/U-pick operation – Costco Style Membership

-In Stefan’s case, members pay an annual fee of $55 which entitles them to come and pick at all of his open days.
+In Stefan’s case, members pay an annual fee of $55, which entitles them to come and pick up at all of his open days.
 They can also attend the tours for free and order meat that Stefan also produces.
-They also get $20 redeemable towards their purchase as part of their membership and benefit from getting fresh, beyond organic food for up to 50% less than what they might buy in the supermarket.
-Non- members cannot pick any fruit, or buy meat, they may be able to buy from a small roadside stand at twice the U-pick price when Stefan has extra produce.
+They also get $20 redeemable towards their purchase as part of their membership and benefit from getting fresh, beyond-organic food for up to 50% less than what they might buy in the supermarket.
+Non-members cannot pick any fruit or buy meat.
+They may be able to buy from a small roadside stand at twice the U-pick price when Stefan has extra produce.

 Stefan did not always work this way.
 Initially, he started selling to the public and built up a customer list of satisfied buyers.
 Stefan said: “A list of satisfied buyers is worth gold.”
 Later on, he converted to the paid membership model, and a lot of those existing customers signed up.